EASM University

 Here is a brief description of how TacitRed Tactical Attack Surface Intelligence supports the five stages of the CTEM model:

-What are the stages of a cyber attack?
+What are the stages within the cyber attack chain?

 A cyber attack typically progresses through multiple stages, each representing a different phase of the attacker's strategy.
 Understanding these stages can help organizations better prepare and defend against cyber threats.
-TacitRed assigns each discovery to one of these stages so the analysis and response teams have more context when deciding how to respond.
+TacitRed determines at what stage a threat is along the cyber attack chain so the threat analyst and security operations team have more context when deciding how to respond.

 Here are the common stages of a cyber attack: